morrownr/8812au/Bridged_Wireless_Access_Point.md

-2021-05-24 - Modifications and testing in progress.
+2021-05-27 - Modifications and testing in progress.

-## Bridged Wireless Access Point - RasPiOS
+## Bridged Wireless Access Point

 A bridged wireless access point (aka Dumb AP) works within an existing ethernet network to add WiFi capability where it does not exist or to